awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.MySQL.md

 # Using a MySQL\-compatible database as a source for AWS DMS<a name="CHAP_Source.MySQL"></a>

 You can migrate data from any MySQL\-compatible database \(MySQL, MariaDB, or Amazon Aurora MySQL\) using AWS Database Migration Service\.
-MySQL versions 5\.5, 5\.6, 5\.7, and 8\.0\.
-MariaDB versions 10\.0\.24 to 10\.0\.28, 10\.1, 10\.2, 10\.3, 10\.4, and 10\.5, and also Amazon Aurora MySQL, are supported for on\-premises\.

-**Note**
-Support for MySQL 8\.0 as a source is available in AWS DMS versions 3\.4\.0 and later, except when the transaction payload is compressed\.
-AWS DMS doesn't currently support CDC replication using MySQL 8\.0 as a source when binary log encryption is turned on\.
+For information about versions of MySQL that AWS DMS supports as a source, see [Sources for AWS DMS](CHAP_Introduction.Sources.md)\.

 You can use SSL to encrypt connections between your MySQL\-compatible endpoint and the replication instance\.
 For more information on using SSL with a MySQL\-compatible endpoint, see [Using SSL with AWS Database Migration Service](CHAP_Security.SSL.md)\.